ICI3D/Ebola/cdc-model/index.md

 layout: page
 title: CDC's EbolaResponse modeling tool
 welcome: An interactive, web-based reimplementation by CAB Pearson
-summary: We have re-implemented the model developed by Meltzer and colleagues.
-This implementation of the model is not associated with or endorsed by the CDC.
+summary: We have re-implemented the model developed by Meltzer et al. This implementation of the model is not endorsed or reviewed by the CDC.
 ---

+## Re-Implementation

+<iframe name="Model" src="https://pearsonca.shinyapps.io/CDC-Ebola-model/cdc-model.Rmd" width="1100px" height="2200px"></iframe>

 The CDC's original implementation of the EbolaResponse modeling tool was published as